 I am very grateful to Meretoja’s The Ethics of Storytelling, in which she discusses at length and in the context of the Holocaust the ‘ethical potential of storytelling with particular attention to that of narrative fiction’ (p.
 3).
-For an outline of the ethical potential and risks of storytelling for our conceptualization and understanding of the world around us and our place in it, see pp. 142.
+For an outline of the ethical potential and risks of storytelling for our conceptualization and understanding of the world around us and our place in it, see pp. 1–42.

 I use the French spelling of Semprun’s surname, but I have maintained the Spanish spelling, Semprún, where it occurs in other research.